THE BETTER ORIGIN ‘X1’

 Transporting any living creature over long distances is challenging, and live insects are no exception.
 It is possible to transport X1-farmed insects locally between farms, however the product quality drops significantly if the distance covered exceeds 1 hour.
 Transportation of livestock also requires additional licenses and agreements to be put in place.

 For the full range of benefits, best results, and easiest to implement regulatory structure, we recommend to farm insects on-site.
 Most existing livestock farms will not face any additional regulatory barriers when adopting an X1.

 What is the risk of disease when introducing BSFL as feed?

 Better Origin’s system uses a unique way of preparing insect feedstocks, which ensures safety and long-term stability.
-Importantly, our approach prevents occurrence of pathogens such as Salmonella.
-Our system for controlling safety is active and does not rely on single point in time methods like heat treatment.
+Our approach prevents the occurrence of pathogens such as Salmonella.
+Our system for controlling safety does not rely on single point in time methods like heat treatment.

 What effects does the BSFL have on hens?